 In August 2022, GEO Group completed an offer to exchange/purchase certain outstanding notes, revolving credit loans, and term loans from certain lenders.
 As part of this agreement, GEO Group exchanged its outstanding bonds due 2023, 2024, and 2026 for newly issued bonds due 2028.
 Financial documents filed with the SEC do not disclose whether Barclays is still involved in the aforementioned agreements with the company.

-However, in April 2021, Barclays was reportedly serving as the lead underwriter for a $634 million bond sale that would provide financing for GEO Group to build new prisons in Alabama.
-Following public pressure, Barclays pulled out of the bond agreement later in April.
-This move caused the bond sale to fall apart and has forced Alabama lawmakers to consider alternate funding sources, including requesting federal funding from the American Rescue Plan, as was reportedly discussed in a June meeting of Alabama lawmakers.
-In July, the Alabama Department of Corrections sent a letter to the U.S. Treasury Department asking for infrastructure projects related to prisons to be eligible for federal Covid relief funding.
+In 2021, Barclays served as the lead underwriter for a $634 million bond sale that would provide financing for GEO Group to build new prisons in Alabama, despite the bank's 2019 announcement.
+Following public pressure, Barclays pulled out of the deal.
+The move caused the bond sale to fall apart and forced Alabama lawmakers to consider alternate funding sources for the project, including requesting federal funding from the American Rescue Plan, as was reportedly discussed in a June meeting.
+In July 2022, Alabama closed a $509 million bond deal—reportedly underwritten by two private financial services firms—to help build two new state prisons.

 - In April 2021, Barclays withdrew from its role as the lead underwriter of a $634 million bond sale that would finance prisons in Alabama that would be built and owned by GEO Group.

 - In July 2019, Barclays committed to not enter any new financing agreements with private prisons, joining Bank of America, JPMorgan Chase, Wells Fargo, and Truist Financial (which, at the time, was known as SunTrust Banks), and other financial institutions that made similar commitments after facing pressure from activists.